-If you would like to participate in an extended discussion, then you should not be asking here but on the Yahoo mailing lists.
-However, if your motivation is “I would like others to explain ______ to me” or you are helping build a library of Heathkit-related expertise that will help others in the future, then you are probably OK.
+If you would like to participate in an extended discussion or ancorous debate, then you should not be asking here but on public news mailing lists.
+But, if your motivation is “I would like others to explain ______ to me,” or you are helping build a library of Heathkit-related expertise that will help others in the future, then you're in the right place.

 ALWAYS BE HELPFUL AND KIND.

 Answers should not add or expand questions.
-Instead either edit the question or add a comment, or start a new question.
+Instead either edit the question (if you have enough points), add a comment, or start a new question.

 Answers should not comment other answers.
 Instead add a comment on (under) the other answer you're responding to.